ibm-cloud-docs/sell/software-faq.md

 {: faq}

 * If you can't find your product, make sure that you are in the correct account.
-* If you are in the correct account and your product is not listed on the **My Products**, your product might have been deleted.
+* If you are in the correct account and your product is not listed on the **My products**, your product might have been deleted.
 You will need to start the onboarding process again.

 ## How soon is my product approved for publishing?
 {: #approval-time}